54th Mechanized Brigade: Russia-Ukraine war (2022–present)

 During April 2022, units of the 54th Mechanized Brigade, including the K2 Battalion, took part in combat operations in the Donetsk Oblast.; the K2 Battalion continued operating in the Donetsk Oblast during May 2022.
 By August 2022, the K2 Battalion was taking part in the defense of Marinka in the Donetsk Oblast.

 In September 2022, the brigade took part in an operation to recapture the village of Spirne in the Donetsk Oblast as part of a a major Ukrainian offensive.

 On December 6, 2022, the brigade was awarded the medal "For Courage and Bravery" by presidential decree.

 As of May 2023, the 54th Brigade's K2 Battalion was operating on the "Soledar-Siversk front".

 In March 2024, mechanized elements of the 54th Brigade reportedly took part in combat near the village of Orlianka, in the Kharkiv Oblast.

 During May 2024 and July 2024, the brigade's K2 Battalion was involved in combat on the Siversk front, in the area of the village of Verkhn'okam'yans'ke.
 By July 2024, it was reported that this battalion had held positions on the Siversk front for more than a year.

 As of November 2024, units of the 54th Brigade were operating on the Siversk front under the command of the Luhansk Operational-Tactical Group.

 As of March 2025, the K2 Battalion was still taking part in combat on the Siversk front, including at the village of Verkhn'okam'yans'ke.
 As of February 2025, the 54th Brigade's "Incognito Battalion" was also operating in the Donetsk Oblast.

-Organization
+On December 27, 2025, Ukrainska Pravda reported that the brigade commander, Colonel Oleksii Konoval, was removed from his post following the fall of Siversk.
+According to the publication, the brigade command falsified reports about holding positions that were in fact empty.

+Structure

 As of 2024, the brigade's structure is as follows: